heber-silva/CKA-Obsidian-Vault/Security/Good practices for Kubernetes Secrets.md

 #### Additional ServiceAccount annotations for Secret management[](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#additional-serviceaccount-annotations-for-secret-management)

 You can also use the `kubernetes.io/enforce-mountable-secrets` annotation on a ServiceAccount to enforce specific rules on how Secrets are used in a Pod.
-For more details, see the [documentation on this annotation](https://kubernetes.io/docs/reference/labels-annotations-taints/#enforce-mountable-secrets).
+For more details, see the [](https://kubernetes.io/docs/reference/labels-annotations-taints/#enforce-mountable-secrets).

 ### Improve etcd management policies[](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#improve-etcd-management-policies)